dr-jts/pg-doc/postgis-ideas.md

 ### ST_LineAddPoint(line, point, [ index to add after ])
 Inserts a point into a LineString at end of the line.
 Optionally allow specifying the index to add the point after.

+### `ST_LineMerge` with Distance Tolerance

+Snap line endpoints within distance tolerance to form single closed line.

+For use case see <https://gis.stackexchange.com/questions/440285/closing-a-concave-v-shaped-multilinestring-in-postgis-to-form-a-polygon>

+### ST_LineMergeWin
+Window function to merge lines in a network, returning an id indicating which path each input line is part of.
+Paths can then be merged using ST_LineMerge as needed.

 ## Linear Referencing

 ### ST_LineNotBetween